benchristel/sindarin/a-sindarin-phrasebook.md

 The best way to start learning Sindarin is to just learn some phrases and get a feel for how the language sounds.
 If you look for patterns in the phrases that follow, you can pick up few useful words, and you might learn a bit of grammar too!

 Of course, as you're sounding out these phrases it helps to know how they're supposed to be pronounced.
 If you pronounce the vowels [.s a e i o u] as in Spanish or Italian you won't go far wrong.
 The letter [.s y] sounds like _ee_ but with your lips tight as if saying _oo_.
 Sindarin [.s ch] is like the sound in Scottish _loch_.
+The letter [.s c] by itself is always hard, like a K.

 #### _You greet your traveling companions_